OpenChannelSSD/liblightnvm/doc/src/cli.rst

   * NVM_CLI_NOVERIFY -- When set, address verification is disabled
   * NVM_BUF_PR -- When set, read commands will dump the buffer to stdout
+  * NVM_CLI_BUF_PR -- When set, read/write commands will dump buffer to stdout
+  * NVM_CLI_META_PR -- When set, read/write commands will dump meta to stdout

 .. toctree::